netdevops/hier_config/docs/advanced-topics.md

 #### sectional_exiting

-Sectional exiting are configuration sections that have a configuration syntax that define the end of a configuration section.
-Examples of this are RPL (route policy language) configurations in IOSXR or peer policy and peer session configurations in IOS BGP sections.
+Sectional exiting features configuration sections that have a configuration syntax that defines the end of a configuration section.
+Examples of this are RPL (route policy language) configurations in IOS XR or peer policy and peer session configurations in IOS BGP sections.
 The sectional exiting configuration allows you to define the configuration syntax so that hier_config can render a remediation that properly exits those configurations.

 An example of sectional exiting is: